-All the inscriptions record the donation of the respective cave the Sangha.
+All the inscriptions record the donation of the respective cave to the Sangha.
 One has been read by Henry Parker as

 Upaja Naga p(u)te Raja Abaye nama tata-p(u)te Gamini Tisa namate nakarate sudasane sagasa.
 Born the son (of) Naga (and) by King Abhaya named (his) ‘own son’ (the prince) named Gamani Tissa has prepared the ‘Beautiful’ (cave) of the Community.